springernature/vpat/nature-content-discovery.md

 <ul>
 <li>501 (Web)(Software)</li>
 </ul></td>
-<td>Supports with exceptions</td>
+<td>Partially supports</td>
 <td>
 All of the pages in this product can be navigated by keyboard alone.
 Complex elements like flyout menus can be exited with the <kbd>esc</kbd> key.
 We also provide skip links for bypassing repetitive navigation elements.
+<br><br>
 Third party advertising scripts may inject content that can't be interacted with easily or at all by keyboard.
+<br><br>
 The "manage cookies" privacy centre banner (3rd party content) cannot be interacted with easily by keyboard alone.
 An alternative static link to the privacy centre is provided in the footer of each page.
 </td>
 </tr>
 <tr>